aegis1980/react-tic-tac-toe/README.md

 React [tic tac toe tutorial](https://reactjs.org/tutorial/tutorial.html), but implemented with functions & hooks, rather than classes.

-See [here](https://floatingintheclouds.com/react-tic-tac-toe) for a bit more.
+See [my blog here](https://floatingintheclouds.com/react-tic-tac-toe) for a bit more info.

 ---